MATSUYASHIKI and Kanaya Family

 This property, about 33,000 square meters, is called “MATSUYASHIKI.”

 MATSU means pine tree in Japanese.
-With more than 150 Japanese red pine trees on the premises, this is the reason why this property is called MATSUYASHIKI .
-When the villa was added, YASHIKI, which means residence, was added too.
+With more than 150 Japanese red pine trees on the premises, this is the reason why this property is called MATSUYASHIKI.
+(YASHIKI means residence.)

 The story begins from the very beginning of Meiji era (1873).

 Nikko had been appreciated by foreigners as resort due to its beautiful natural environment and historical heritage.
 Zen-ichiro Kanaya, a member of Gagaku (old Japanese court music) orchestra of Toshogu Shrine at that time, volunteered his private house as an accommodation for foreigners visiting Nikko.